mscarey/AuthoritySpoke/readme.md

 $ pipenv shell
 ```

-If everything worked, AuthoritySpoke should be available as a package in your Python environment.
+If everything worked, AuthoritySpoke should be available to import in your Python environment.

 ```
 $ python